 Judith has worked on arbitrations in a variety of contexts and industries.
 These include agriculture, aviation, banking, cosmetics, construction, fashion, forestry, insurance, IT, joint ventures, labour, manufacture, mining, oil & gas, pharmaceuticals, renewable energy, sale of goods, sports, and telecommunications.

 Judith has shared her expertise through presentations and publications on diverse issues in dispute resolution, including arbitral procedure, investor-state arbitration, public international law, contracts, ethics, climate law, and business and human rights.
 Judith is actively engaged as a committee member and mentor in various professional associations such as the International Council for Commercial Arbitration and the International Law Association.

 A national of Australia and Ireland, Judith obtained her Master of Laws from New York University (on a Hauser Global Scholarship and Fulbright Award) and a combined Bachelor of Arts (with French Major) and Bachelor of Laws (with University Medal) from the University of New South Wales in Australia.
-At the 2020 and 2021 Australian ADR Awards, Judith won "Arbitrator of the Year".
+Judith won "Arbitrator of the Year" at the 2023 Australasian Lawyers Awards and the 2020 and 2021 Australian ADR Awards.
 Who’s Who Legal identifies Judith as a global Thought Leader in International Arbitration, and recognises her reputation as a "clear standout name in the new generation of arbitrators" due to her "wealth of international experience" and reputation for being “very smart, extremely well organised,” handling all matters "deftly, including the most delicate matters", and having “excellent judgement”.